 The base appropriation for continuation funding that may be available is expected to be at level funding.
 DO NOT APPLY FOR MORE THAN THIS AMOUNT.
 Any significant sub-budget adjustments must be justified in the grant application.

-If changes in state funding occur as a result of actions by the General Assembly or Governor, grantees will be notified.
-Agencies with staff to probationer ratios below 1:60 and staff to defendant under 1:40 are at risk of greater reductions in state general funds.
+If changes in state funding occur as a result of actions by the General Assembly or Governor, grantees will be notified of any necessary actions to be taken.

 Grant Period